 Stage 1 of the Systems Approach provides a knowledge system so that owners and design/builders can know the likely outcomes, and how to steer to optimized results.
 This knowledge system also provides process improvement with the ability to measure against objective standards.
 It's Stages 2 and 3 that enables the data to be automatically captured and submitted to the PDSA cycle.
 Without Stages 2 and 3, the data system is not sustainable.

 Stage 2 provides the digitical operating system - integrating and automating the preconstruction process.
 Stages 1 and 2 provide the knowledge and digital platform from which to build the Stage 3 construction process.

-Building CATALYST's origin comes from what is now referred to as Industrialized or Manufacturing-inspired Construction.
-CATALYST tackles the problems that The McKinsey Global Institute cited in their 2017 Report: Reinventing Construction – the route to higher productivity This report calls out construction as “… stuck in a time warp.
-In the United States since 1945, productivity in manufacturing… has grown by as much as 1,500 percent; productivity in construction has barely increased at all.”
+Full implementation of the Systems Approach tackles the problems that The McKinsey Global Institute cited in their 2017 Report: Reinventing Construction – the route to higher productivity.
 McKinsey’s research and analysis led them to make several recommendations.
 Three of these align with the Systems Approach:

 Transitioning construction from its one-off approach to manufacturing-inspired construction requires some upfront investment – what we call “Building the Plant”.
 The Pareto Principle applies here – to pre-plan, -program, -design, -price, -procure the 20% of the componentry that makes up 80% of the project whole.
 With the “Plant” in operation – we are ready to substantially “Produce the Product” that is already 80% programmed, designed, priced, procured and ready for fabrication and assembly.